sebj54/gogs-to-github/README.md

 - `GOGS_URL`: Your Gogs instance URL (without trailing slash)
 - `GITHUB_ACCESS_TOKEN`: A GitHub access token with `repo` and `admin:repo_hook` scopes (Create one from https://github.com/settings/tokens)

 You can define these variables directly from your CLI or use a `.env` root file.
-You can copy the structure of the `env.dist` file and fille the variables.
+You can copy the structure of the `env.dist` file and fill the variables.